rohanmishr/frc-simulator/readme.md

-# frc charged up simulator
-## note: features may be broken atm
+#Simulator for FRC 2023 Charged Up

+##Note: Some features are not yet implemented and are not guaranteed to work
-charged up game field for testing and strategizing purposes, its roughly to scale with the actual field
+This is a model of the charged up game field.
+This is for testing purposes only.
+Currently not all models are to scale.

-## settings
-auto/teleop: change phase\
+##Features
-speed changer: enter an integer value to change the speed of the robot
+2 Robots that you can control (wasd and arrow keys) Ability to draw paths for the robots to follow (WIP) Ability to change the speed of the robot
+Collisions (WIP)
+Velocity and acceleration graphs (WIP)
+Velocity counters
+Change phase between autonomous and teleop Acceleration (WIP)
+Timer and auto phase switching
+Stopwatch

+##Changelog
+:tada: Updated UI
+🧑‍💻 Moved all CSS into a single file